 Most graduating PhDs seeking jobs in academia, government, or industry will participate in the job market for economists and may interview for positions at the ASSA Annual Meeting in early January.

 The job market process

 The AEA provides a guide to the job market process created by John Cawley.
 It details the following:

-The American Economic Association provides the JOE Network for employers and job-seekers who are participating in the process each year.
+The American Economic Association provides the JOE Network (Job Openings for Economists Network) for employers and job-seekers who are participating in the annual economics job market cycle.

 Coles, Peter, John Cawley, Phillip B. Levine, Muriel Niederle, Alvin E. Roth, and John J. Siegfried (2010) "The Job Market for New Economists: a Market Design Perspective" Journal of Economic Perspectives 24(4) (Fall): 187-206.